internetarchive/iaux-notification-toast/README.md

 ### Things to update in your copy
 1. Remove this section
-2. Search for the strings `your-webcomponent` and `YourWebComponent` and those are most of the spots that need to be updated.
+2. Search for the strings `iaux-notification-toast` and `IauxNotificationToast` and those are most of the spots that need to be updated.
 3. `README.md` (this file).
 Update the readme in general, but also the badge URLs
 4. `package.json` Update the name and description
-5. Rename the `your-webcomponent.ts` and its associated `.test` file
+5. Rename the `iaux-notification-toast.ts` and its associated `.test` file

 ## Local Demo with `web-dev-server`
 ```bash